aaron-grau/curic/react/projects/organ_grinder/README.md

 ```

 **NB:** Do not create an instance of a `Note`.
 Only the key name ("C4", "D3",
-**etc) should be passed through the action and kept in the store.
+etc.) should be passed through the action and kept in the store.
 We'll store
-**`Note` objects as instance variables in our React components.
+`Note` objects as instance variables in our React components.

 Here's how a `keydown` event propagates through our app: